artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > all but broken down by the ruthless iron chains.
 (5.387--91)
 > =

-But as as I know the gods were always thought to be deathless, so I am probably misreading these passages.
+But as far as I know the gods were always thought to be deathless, so I am probably misreading these passages.
 What does it mean to be deathless though?
 Humans that die go to Hades, gods are trapped in Tartarus.

 In the *Iliad,* the gods are involved with most important events and decisions.
 They drive the men to battle, plant ideas and dreams, guide or deflect arrows and spears, and control natural forces.
 Yet, despite being pervasive, Homer keeps the Greek gods largely hidden within natural forces or doppelgängers.
 Occasionally an individual hero recognizes and converses with them, but they never appear to many humans at once.